Skip to main content

 Updating the FOV rotation angle

-To get started, naviage to Network-wide > Map & floorplans > Place Devices on [floor plan name]
+1. To get started, navigate to Network-wide > Map & floorplans > Place Devices on [floor plan name].

-Clicking “Save device placement” will redirect the user back to the maps marker overlay page, and any changes to FOV rotation angle will be displayed there.
+Clicking "Save device placement" redirects the user to the maps marker overlay page, where changes to the FOV rotation angle are displayed.

 Hide cones during zoom